 Limina: A Journal of Historical and Cultural Studies has a comprehensive editorial policy which is followed throughout the appraisal process.

-Provided that the article satisfies these criteria to a high standard, it will then be sent to a referee.
-This is a qualified academic who is recognised as an expert in the subject area.
-The expert referee will read the article anonymously and will rate the quality of scholarship and the originality of the article.
+Provided that the article satisfies these criteria to a high standard, it will then be sent to at least two referees.
+At least one referee is a qualified academic who is recognised as an expert in the subject area.
+The referees will read the article anonymously and will rate the quality of scholarship and the originality of the article.

 Authors should receive confirmation of the rejection or provisional acceptance of their article within six weeks of submission.
 Articles will remain anonymous, until this decision is made.
 The Collective will endeavour to keep authors informed of an article's progress at regular intervals throughout the reviewing process.
 While this process is normally completed within the production time of one volume, occasionally articles will be carried over to the next volume.